Patient Input on Obstacles to Sleep Helps Focus One Unit’s Improvement Efforts

 Staffing, safety issues affect both nurses and patients.

 In May, for example, Governor Cuomo reported that 12.2% of health care workers in New York city had been diagnosed with COVID-19.
 Nationwide, more than 164 nurses have died, often because they lacked adequate personal protective equipment.
 But COVID-19 is not the only dangerous situation.
 Long-term and psychiatric care facilities, as well as hospitals, are often dangerously understaffed, exposing nurses to violence.
 Nurses and other workers have been attacked and sometimes killed because they lack necessary resources and protections.
 Workplace violence is a growing threat which has not been adequately addressed by health care managers and administrators.
 Danger to patients occurs when nurses are expected to accept assignments outside of their areas of expertise.
-Nurses cannot care […]
+Nurses cannot care for […]

 The Baby with Tetralogy of Flow